-In 2017, Abraham Tena Manrique, becomes a member of two great associations of composers in Spain, such the Federation of Associations of Iberian Composers (FAIC) and the Associació Catalana de Compositors (ACC).
-The ACC programmed (February, 2018) a concert with the pianist Fedor Veselov in Barcelona, where the great russian pianist played Khárôn I Op.
-32, by Tena Manrique.
+In 2017 Abraham Tena Manrique became a member of two major associations of composers in our country, such as the Federation of Associations of Iberian Composers (FAIC) and the Associació Catalana de Compositors (ACC).
+The latter has regularly scheduled concerts since the beginning of 2018, including works by Tena Manrique.

 In 2016, the soloists of the OCNE (National Orchestra and Choir of Spain), premiered their Octeto Séneca Op.
 31 at the National Auditorium in Madrid, after recording in Estudio 206, classical music programme on Radio Clásica (RNE).